 The Australian Society for Medical Research acknowledges that for more than 60,000 years the Aboriginal and Torres Strait Islander people have been and continue to be the traditional owners of the land that we share.
 We recognise their continuing connection to land, water and culture.
 We pay our respect to their elders past and present.
+The ASMR calls on all political parties to commit to

-1 / IMMEDIATE DOUBLING OF NHMRC TO SUPPORT INNOVATION AND DISCOVERY
+1 / IMMEDIATE DOUBLING OF INVESTMENT IN THE NHMRC TO SUPPORT INNOVATION AND DISCOVERY